foodcoops/foodcoops.github.io/global-foodsoft-platform.md

 # Foodsoft

 The platform provides the main Foodsoft version, complete with email replies and standard plugins.
+The web interface supports different [languages](https://github.com/foodcoops/foodsoft/tree/master/config/locales).
 There is also a [shared database](#shared-database) of suppliers for some German and Dutch suppliers (in addition to those managed by your own cooperative).

 # Costs